Zipheir/Zipheir.github.io/games/fall-of-plaguestone.md

 noticed a short figure creeping around behind some houses...

 XP: 100 per character.
 Chip earned 5 bonus XP for his careful interviewing of witnesses.
-Ezren earned 3 for his bee-roasting prowess.
+Ezren earned 3 for his bee-roasting prowess, and Asa, 3 for general competence.

 Items: Turnip cakes from Amora.